Training in AdvoCard

 Initial Volunteer Training is our initial training for our new volunteers who want to deliver advocacy through the project.
 It is a 10 session training programme designed to develop the knowledge and skills that are necessary to carry out mental health advocacy.
 Find out more about volunteering with us.

 AdvoCard Follow On Training and Development is aimed at active advocacy workers who want to update and increase their knowledge and skills for advocacy.
-We organise events and training in relation to the Mental Health (Care & Treatment) (Scotland) Act 2003, as well as sessions Self Harm, Homelessness, Drug Misuse and many more.
+We organise events and training in relation to the Mental Health (Care & Treatment) (Scotland) Act 2003, as well as sessions, for example, on self-harm, homelessness, problematic substance use and welfare benefits.

 External Training – we have a limited budget for external training opportunities and can support the attendance of some Volunteer Advocacy Workers at seminars, conferences and training sessions run by other organisations and providers.
 There is also a lot of free training on issues to do with mental health, well-being and related issues which volunteers regularly tap into.